 Meaning and History

 The name REI stands for Recreational Equipment.
 This phrase reveals the essence of the company, which produces and sells sporting goods.
 Its logo is also associated with the theme of active pastime.
 For many years, it has contained an image of a mountain landscape against the background of a Christmas tree.
-The fact that the drawing is far from realistic makes using the emblem on tags and promotional materials easier.
+The fact that the drawing is far from realistic makes it easier to use the emblem on tags and promotional materials.

 What is REI?